department-of-veterans-affairs/vets-api/modules/vba_documents/postman_tests/Benefits_Intake_Postman.md

 files are in the following directory: vets-api\modules\vba_documents\spec\fixtures

 ### Importing collections and environments
-You'll need to select Import and drag the files from their Github locations
+You'll need to select Import and drag the files from their Github locations.

 ### Saving changes to git
 Updates to Postman files will have to be exported as JSON files to the